Compare Latest Instant Access Deals

 Finding the best instant access savings accounts

-With the Bank of England Base rate at an all-time low, making sure you are maximising the interest on your savings is as important as it has ever been, particularly taking into account inflation.
-With easy access accounts paying well under inflation, which is currently running at 3.0% (December 2017), it really is important to shop around for the best deal possible.
+With the Bank of England Base rate at an all-time low, making sure you are maximising the interest on your savings is as important as it has ever been particularly taking into account inflation.
+With inflation running at 3.0% (December 2017), and the average easy access savings account paying under 0.4%, it really is important to shop around for the best deal possible.

 What to look for in an Instant Access Savings Account